• Skip to primary navigation

 • Remove chicken from the pot and set aside.

-• Drain all but 1 tablespoon of oil from the pot.
-Reduce heat to medium and sauté shallots and garlic for about 2 minutes.
-Add ginger and continue to sauté for 1 minute.
+• Reduce heat to medium and sauté shallots, garlic and ginger for about 2 minutes.

-• Add stock to the pot to deglaze and simmer for 1 minute.
-Add the soy sauce, sugar and pepper and continue to simmer for 5 to 7 minutes.
+• Add stock and soy sauce to the pot to deglaze and simmer for 2 minutes Stir in sugar and pepper and continue to simmer until sugar dissolves.

-• Add chicken back into the Dutch oven, skin side up, cover and place in the oven for about 40 minutes.
+• Add chicken back into the Dutch oven, skin side down. cover and place in the oven for about 30 minutes.

 CUISINE: asian